Conferral ceremony

 Conferment ceremony terms and concepts

 The doctoral hat symbolises academic freedom.
-Although the colour of the hat varies according to the university and faculty, all of the hat models used at Åbo Akademi University are black.
-The brim is flat, except for the Doctor of Science (Technology) hat, which is folded up on the sides.
-All hats are adorned with a lyre emblem except the Doctor of Theology hat, which has a ribbon.
+While the colour may vary, at Åbo Akademi University most doctoral hats are black, except for those of Doctors of Law.
+The brim is flat, except for the Doctor of Science (Technology) hat, which has upturned sides.
+The hats are adorned with a lyre emblem, except for the Doctor of Theology hat, which is decorated with a ribbon.

 The doctoral sword originates from the faculties of medicine.
-At Åbo Akademi University, the doctoral sword is carried by Doctors of Philosophy, Doctors of Philosophy (Education), Doctors of Psychology and Doctors of Health Sciences.
+At Åbo Akademi University, the doctoral sword is carried by Doctors of Philosophy, Doctors of Philosophy (Psychology), Doctors of Philosophy (Education), Doctors of Philosophy (Pharmacy), Doctors of Health Sciences and Doctors of Laws.
 The shield of the doctoral sword used by Åbo Akademi University is adorned with the Brahe wings.

 Honorary Doctorates are conferred upon persons by faculties in recognition of their scientific achievements or their contributions to the university or society.